sys-bio/tellurium/docs/antimony.rst

 Interactions
 ------------

 Some species act as activators or repressors of reactions that they do not actively participate in.
 Typical models do not bother mentioning this explicitly, as it will show up in the reaction rates.
-However, for visualization purposes and/or for cases where the reaction rates might not be known explicitly, you may declare these interactions using the same format as reactions, using different symbols instead of “->”: for activations, use “-o”; for inhibitions, use “-|”, and for unknown interactions or for interactions which sometimes activate and sometimes inhibit, use “-(“:
+However, for visualization purposes and/or for cases where the reaction rates might not be known explicitly, you may declare these interactions using the same format as reactions, using different symbols instead of ``->``: for activations, use ``-o``; for inhibitions, use ``-|``, and for unknown interactions or for interactions which sometimes activate and sometimes inhibit, use ``-(``:

 ::